 - teaspoon of sour cream

-- Tenderize steak with fork by poking holes into the meat.
-Pour worchestershire sauce over both sides of steak and add a bit of salt and Lawry’s seasoning salt to both sides.
+- Tenderize steak with a fork by poking holes into the meat.
+Pour Worchestershire sauce over both sides of steak and add a bit of salt and Lawry’s seasoning salt to both sides.
 Massage it into the meat.
-Let it sit on plate in worcheshire sauce while you prepare the mushrooms.
+Let it sit on a plate in worcheshire sauce while you prepare the mushrooms.

 - Over a medium flame, add the sliced mushrooms and butter (to personal preference… I use about a spoonful).
 While water cooks off of the mushrooms add a touch of garlic salt.